Pestap/Snake3D/README.md

 ## Technologies used

-The game was implemented using JavaScript with Three.js library used for 3D rendering.
+The application frontend was implemented using JavaScript with Three.js library used for 3D rendering.
+The backend is currently being worked on and the main technology used in it's development is Java Spring framework.

 ## GitHub Pages